open-contracting/pelican-frontend/README.rst

 |Build Status| |Coverage Status|

 Pelican frontend reports results from `Pelican backend <https://pelican-backend.readthedocs.io/en/latest>`__.
-It has a Django backend that provides an API to the data in Pelican backend, and a Vue frontend that reports results to users.
+It has a Django backend that provides an API to the data in Pelican backend, and a Vue frontend that displays results to users.

 (If you are viewing this on GitHub, open the `full documentation <https://pelican-frontend.readthedocs.io/>`__ for additional details.)